-The Importance of a Contract In Your Business
+The Importance of Having a Photography Contract for Your Business

 Like I said before, the stipulations that you incorporate into your contracts depend entirely on the type of photography you are doing, but here are a few common, very important, points to consider:

-Let’s be honest, if you’re a working photographer, this is pretty (read: extremely) important!
-Whether you require payment up front, or accept deposits or allow refunds, is your call, but either way, you need to make your payment terms explicitly clear.
+Let’s be honest, if you’re a working photographer, payment terms are extremely important to include in your contract!
+Whether you require payment upfront, accept deposits or allow refunds, it's your call, but either way, you need to make those payment terms explicitly clear IN YOUR CONTRACT!

 3. Digital Files

-* Last but not least (and this should go without saying, but you would be surprised at the liberties people will take without thinking!) always state that the Copyright of all of the images belongs to you.
+- Last but not least (and this should go without saying, but you would be surprised at the liberties people will take without thinking!) always state that the Copyright of all the images belongs to you.